-The new joint degree in History and Modern Languages combines the best of both subjects.
+The joint degree in History and Modern Languages combines the best of both subjects.
 It offers the opportunity to develop near native-speaker skills in a foreign language while studying a range of papers relating to the culture and history of the relevant language area; options in some languages also include film and contemporary politics.

 Students will also develop analytical skills in History through a wide range of topics in British, European, American and World history, as well as the history of political thought.
 There will be opportunities to work with historical sources in foreign languages.
 As for other language students, those who take this course will spend their third year studying or working abroad, thereby immersing themselves in the language, culture, history and politics of a foreign country.

 Both faculties are regarded worldwide as leaders in their respective fields.
 The History Faculty is one of the largest in the United Kingdom and is consistently ranked as the best in research and teaching assessments.
 It has internationally recognised experts in all relevant fields of study.
-The Modern Languages Faculty is the largest in the United Kingdom and also consistently rated as one of the best.
+The Modern and Medieval Languages and Linguistics Faculty is the largest in the United Kingdom and also consistently rated as one of the best.
 It offers an unrivalled range of courses taught by leading scholars.
 The library resources in Cambridge, which support teaching and research in both Faculties, are world-class; the University also has extensive collections of films in all relevant languages.

-A-level - A*AA; IB - 776 at Higher Level, 41 points overall; Advanced Highers: AAA; other exam systems.
+A-level - A*AA; IB - 776 at Higher Level, 42 points overall; Advanced Highers: A1A2A2; other exam systems.

 Candidates should normally expect two interviews.
-The interviews will take place during the period Monday 4- Wednesday 13 December 2017.
+The interviews will take place during the period Monday 4- Wednesday 13 December 2023.
 Specific subject dates will be emailed to applicants in November.